f-ds/f-ds.github.io/_posts/2016-04-14-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 ---
-published: false
+published: true
-title: Vagrant in 2 minutes - run Ubuntu or CentOS
+title: Vagrant in 2 minutes - run fresh Ubuntu or CentOS
 layout: post
 ---
 Hi this post is about Vagrant.